Tuck1297/Crime-RESTful-API/README.md

 This RESTful-API was created to query St. Paul Crime data that was collected and released by the St. Paul Police Department.
 The main focus of this part of the assignment was to use Node.js along with SQL to retrieve the desired data being requested by the client.

+See it in action online by clicking [here](https://tuck1297.github.io/Vue-Single-Page-St.-Paul-Crime/)!!!

 There are three paths that the RESTful-API can be queried by:

 - Codes: